Whitstone

-Whitstone is a village and civil parish in east Cornwall, United Kingdom.
+Whitstone is a village and civil parish in east Cornwall, England, United Kingdom.
 It is roughly halfway between the towns of Bude and Launceston.
 The population at the 2011 census was 590.

 History

 The earliest mention of the village is in the Domesday Book of 1086, when Whitstone was called 'Witestan', and was held by Ralph from the Count of Mortain.
 There was 1 furlong of land and half a plough, 1 serf, 12 acres of woodland, 8 cattle, 8 pigs, 40 sheep and 40 goats.
 The value of the manor was 15 shillings though it had formerly been worth £1 sterling.

 In the 19th century, the parish was called Whitstone.
 There were around 500 villagers, and a post office, and the entire parish comprised around 4000 acre.
 The Bude Canal passed through it.

 Froxton Farmhouse (19th century) is a Grade II* listed building.
 Froxton was also a manor recorded in the Domesday Book when it was held by Thurstan from Judhael of Totnes.
 There were 3 furlongs of land and land for 3 ploughs.
 There was half a plough, 4 serfs, 2 smallholders, 50 acres of woodland, 40 acres of underwood, 8 cattle and 12 pigs.
 The value of the manor was 11 shillings though it had formerly been worth 15 shillings.